iapyeh/sshscript/v2/tutorial.md

         assert 'root' in $.stdout
 ```

-### 🌎🐍 Invoke an interactive console on remote host using the SSHScript module
+### 🌎🐍 Invoke an interactive root console on remote host using the SSHScript module

 ```
 import sshscript